kyma-project/istio/docs/user/03-troubleshooting/04-50-recovering-from-unintentional-istio-module-removal.md

-# Troubleshooting: The Istio module was unintentionally disabled
+# Istio Operator was unintentionally disabled
-Follow the steps outlined in this troubleshooting guide if you unintentionally deleted the Istio module and want to restore the system to its normal state without losing any user-created resources.
-However, if you intended to delete the module, the symptoms described in this document are expected and you must clean up the orphaned resources by yourself.
+Follow the steps outlined in this troubleshooting guide if you unintentionally deleted Istio Operator and want to restore the system to its normal state without losing any user-created resources.
+However, if you intended to delete Istio Operator, the symptoms described in this document are expected and you must clean up the orphaned resources by yourself.

 ## Symptom